tritonhacks/thwebdev-24/source/Backend/Backend.md

 ### 💡 RESTful - Controlling Household Systems
 RESTful is like the method we use to interact with things in the house.
 Similar to how you might switch on lights, turn on the faucet for water, or adjust the thermostat to get hot water or change room temperature, RESTful is a way to allows us to access and receive things from the household system.

+This is just a change to demonstrate Jekyll.
+{: .text-green-300}

 [Previous: Javascript](Frontend/Javascript){: .float-left .v-align-text-top}
 [Next: Servers](Backend/Servers){: .float-right .v-align-text-top}